oneeve8/kobble-data/content/Tutorial2.md

 ***

-Now Lets review some of the feATin Kobble.
+Now Lets review some of the features in Kobble.

-Lets first review the tree icons:
+Lets first review the tree on the left side of your screen:

 A green channel is your own content.
 A white channel is a channel that was shared by someone else.